-This model is idealized in many ways, as it assumes long-term persistent selection in one direction.
+This model for the speed limit to the rate of adaptation is idealized in many ways, as it assumes long-term persistent selection in one direction, constant beneficial mutation rates, and constant effect sizes of fixed mutations.
 Nonetheless, this simple approach highlights the key roles that the individual population-genetic parameters play in dictating the potential for evolutionary change.
-For example, all other things being equal, Equation 5.1 suggests that the rate of adaptive evolution should scale linearly with the effective population size (not with the absolute population size) and with the genome-wide beneficial mutation rate.
-However, there is room for caution in interpreting this expression as the speed limit to the rate of adaptation.
-First, the conditions under which mutations are likely to fix sequentially are limited.
-Sequential fixation requires that the average time between fixations (the inverse of $4N_eU_bs$ for diploids) be greater than the mean time required for each mutation to fix, which is $\simeq (2/s) \ln(2N)$ generations for a diploid population (Walsh and Lynch 2018, Equation 8.4c).
-It follows then that for sequential fixation to be the rule, $4N_eU_b$ must be smaller than $1/[2\ln(2N)]$.
-Because $\ln(2N)$ falls in the narrow range of 10 to 58 over a range of $N = 10^4$ to 10^{20} , as a first-order approximation, the sequential model will hold if the effective number of beneficial mutations arising per generation is < 0.01, i.e., if no more than one beneficial mutation for the trait arises per 100 generations at the population level.
+For example, Equations 5.1a,b suggest that, all other things being equal, the rate of adaptive evolution should scale linearly with the effective population size (which need not be equivalent to the absolute population size) and with the genome-wide beneficial mutation rate.

+However, there is room for caution in interpreting expressions like Equation 5.1b.
+First, the conditions under which mutations are likely to fix in a stepwise manner are limited.
+Sequential fixation requires that the average time between fixations (the inverse of $r_e = 2N_eU_bs$ for haploids) be greater than the mean time required for each mutation to fix, which is $\simeq (2/s) \ln(N)$ generations for a haploid population (Walsh and Lynch 2018, Equation 8.4c).
+It then follows that for sequential fixation to be the rule, $2N_eU_b$ must be smaller than $1/[2\ln(N)]$.
+Because $\ln(N)$ falls in the narrow range of 9 to 46 over a range of $N = 10^4$ to 10^{20} , as a first-order approximation, the sequential model will only hold if the effective number of beneficial mutations arising per generation is $N_eU_b < 0.01$, i.e., if no more than one beneficial mutation for the trait arises per 100 generations at the effective-population size level.

 How likely is this condition to be met?
-Recall from Chapter 4 that the product of $2N_e$ and the mutation rate per nucleotide site per generation (μ) generally falls in the range of $2N_e\mu = 10^{-3}$ to 10^{-2} .
-Multiplying this number by the number of selected sites in a chromosomal region and the fraction of mutations that are beneficial converts this quantity to $2N_eU_b$.
-With a moderate-sized region of 10^5 fitness relevant sites and just 0.01% of mutations being beneficial, then $2U_bN_e$ for such a region would be in the range of 10^{-2} to 10^{-1} , bracketing the strict cutoff for the sequential model.
-This crude calculation demonstrates that the sequential model cannot be assumed to be generally valid.
-These issues are evaluated in great detail in (Weissman and Barton (2012) and Weissman and Hallatschek 2014).
+Recall from Chapter 4 that the product of $2N_e$ and the mutation rate per nucleotide site per generation (u) generally falls in the range of $2N_e u = 10^{-3}$ to 10^{-2} .
+Multiplying $2N_e u$ by the number of selected sites in a chromosomal region of interest and the fraction of mutations that are beneficial converts this quantity to $2N_eU_b$.
+With a moderate-sized region of 10^5 fitness-relevant sites and just 0.01% of mutations being beneficial, then $2N_eU_b$ for such a region would be in the range of 10^{-2} to 10^{-1} .
+As this is on the edge of the strict cutoff for the sequential model, it follows that the sequential model cannot be assumed to be generally valid unless the fraction of beneficial mutations is very small.
+These issues are evaluated in great detail in Weissman and Barton (2012), Weissman and Hallatschek (2014), and Lynch (2020).